EddyTheCo/Shimmerpp/_posts/2023-10-10-Extending_QML.md

 The purpose of these posts is to create a community around the Shimmer ecosystem.
 A community that shares knowledge and contributes to the development of applications that trust the Shimmer nodes.
 Find bugs, and typos, learn and teach us what you know by contributing!

 In future posts, I will explain how to use the Shimmer++ libraries and these custom QML types to create a GUI application.
-A GUI application that is multi-platform, with the same code we will deploy the application in major desktop platforms, browsers,  mobile and, embedded devices.
+A GUI application that is multi-platform, with the same code we will deploy the application in major desktop platforms, browsers,  mobile, and embedded devices.

 Please let me know in the comments if you find it useful.
-Let me know your doubts about the Stardust protocol, the Layer 1 of Shimmer, and Shimmer++.
+Let me know your doubts about the Stardust protocol, Layer 1 of Shimmer, and Shimmer++.

 ## Watch the video!